mauroc8/toy-tea-runtime/README.md

 }
 ```

-Finally, `update` creates an updated state in response of an action:
+Finally, `update` returns an updated state in response of an action:

 ```ts
 type Action = 'Increase' | 'Decrease'